How to Fix Dead Grass Areas: What to Do (and What NOT to Do)

 The DO’s of How to Repair Grass

-Repairing dead grass can be a bit more involved than a lot of folks realize.
 In order to ensure that you’re taking the right steps and getting your lawn what it needs, we’re starting off with a list of things to do when it comes to how to get dead grass to grow.

-DO Get Connected With a Worthwhile Lawn Care Pro
+Do: Get Connected With a Worthwhile Lawn Care Pro

-lawn care professional diagnosing lawn problemIf you are trying to figure out how to get dead grass to grow, then the first thing you should do is connect with a professional.
+If you are trying to figure out how to get dead grass to grow, then the first thing you should do is connect with a professional.
 Not just any professional, but a professional who really understands lawns and what they need to thrive.

 Why does this matter?
 Because you need an accurate professional diagnosis of your lawn problem.
 There are so many different issues that could be causing your dead grass areas, and so many of them have similar (or even the same) symptoms.